SECRET-GUEST/SAD-generator/README.md

 This script has been written in **python** to be compiled with **auto-py-to-exe**.
 You have to download it if you want to make the exe by yourself, here is the link ;

 https://pypi.org/project/auto-py-to-exe/

+`The .exe file is portable btw ; you can move it everywhere you want without shortcut`

 All you need to know to make the script work is in sad.py but to help you a little bit here is something you need to know ;